 • This was inspired by a cupcake we first had in Denali Alaska, in 1991, at the home of our good friend Donna.
 That cupcake had a dollop of cheesecake in the middle, which we’ve adapted to top our family’s favorite brownie.

-• Classic goodness with lots of extras—sunflower seeds, flaked coconut, walnuts, and jumbo organic black raisins.
+• Who knew an oatmeal cookie could be this good?
+Classic goodness with lots of extras—sunflower seeds, flaked coconut, walnuts, and the real star—jumbo black organic raisins.

 Espresso Swirls